 There are no high school entrance requirements for the BSc in Agricultural/Food Business Management.
 However, some required courses have high school prerequisites.
-Students are expected to make up any deficiencies either before or after admission to the program.
+Students are expected to make up any deficiencies before admission to the program.
 These courses include Chemistry 30, Biology 30 and Pure Mathematics 30 or Mathematics 30-1.